 The purpose of this blog is to develop an understanding of what the libertarian ideal actually is, looking at multiple philosophies, pathways and organisational forms that provide different forms of freedom and ground-up power relations, allowing individuals and communities to fight against all forms of centralised power, including states and capitalist institutions.

 My name is Chris Shaw.
 I am an independent researcher and writer, publishing with a number of outlets.
-I would describe myself as a an anarcho-pluralist and libertarian.
+I would describe myself as a an anarcho-pluralist, decentralist and post-libertarian.

 You can contact me here:

 It is only recently that I have described myself as a libertarian (or post-libertarian), previously identifying with far-left ideologies such as communism and Maoism.
 This change in political views mainly came about as a result of extensive reading into the ideas of the Austrian school and its offshoots.
 As well as this I’m influenced by left-libertarian and libertarian socialist thinkers who have a good critique of modern state capitalism and its ills.
 I’ve also become interested in post-Keynesian monetary ideas, and their compatibility with free banking.
 Further, Marxian economics, Ricardian socialism, Mutualism and general anarchist political economy are significant influences on my thought and ideas.
 Finally, I’ve recently been influenced by accelerationist philosophies that advocate accelerating the tendencies of modern capitalism toward their inevitable contradictions, which provides the potential for new societies and realities to be born from these latent crises and failures.